Resources: search and find information

 ScopusScopus is Elsevier's multidisciplinary abstract and citation database.
 It contains almost 22.000 journals and over 130.000 books, which makes it worth browsing alongside Web of Science.
 Just like Web of Science, Scopus is not only interesting to search for literature, but also offers many possibilities in the field of citation analysis.
 See the website of Elsevier for more information.

 Web of ScienceWeb of Science is another multidisciplinary abstract and citation database.
-You can only find A1 publications here.
+You can find A1 publications in this database, although Web of Science contains more than only A1 publications.

 DictionariesYou can find several dictionaries, including Van Dale (Dutch, English, French, German, Spanish, Italian, Portuguese, Swedish), when browsing our catalogue.
 You can also access Duden (German-English) through Athena and consult a medical dictionary.

 Last modified Aug.
 9, 2021, 8:34 a.m.